-I’ve been writing and publishing for 30-plus years, and along the way I have also worked with American Indian Health for a program offering spiritual connection and Indian doctoring for Native Americans living with AIDS.
-As a Program Director with Hospice and We Can Pediatric Brain Tumor Network.
-As a coordinator in South Korea with a family exchange program, and at a Youth Crisis Shelter for homeless teens.
-I've volunteered with CASA as a Court Appointed Special Advocate with at-risk and foster youth in transition, and in schools, with American Indian Education Projects and mentoring beginning and emerging writers with Wordcraft Circle of Native Writers and Storytellers.
+I’ve been writing and publishing for 30-plus years.
+Along the way I have also worked with American Indian Health with a program offering spiritual connection and Indian doctoring for Native Americans living with AIDS.
+As a director with Hospice and We Can Pediatric Brain Tumor Network.
+As a coordinator in South Korea with a family exchange program.
+At a Youth Crisis Shelter for homeless teens.
+As a volunteer with CASA as a Court Appointed Special Advocate with at-risk and foster youth in transition.
+In schools and within Wordcraft Circle of Native Writers and Storytellers mentoring core.
 I have the lived experience as the mother of Korean adoptees, as the mother of a child with a brain tumor, and as a mixed blood woman and grandmother with light skin privilege.

 In my life a host of teachers have crossed my path, always showing up at the right time.
 For every success we have I believe it is important to remember how we got there.
 I wouldn’t have been able to accomplish all that I have without the steadfast guidance from teams of good people who gave their time to me, mentoring, shepherding, guiding and veering me along.
 I owe an extraordinary debt to all of my teachers who have taught me many wise things about writing and publishing and life.
 Writing is one of the ways I show respect and give thanks to my mentors.

 It’s a privilege to have readers.
 Thank you for being one.